Skip to main content

 Your own platform

 Build a marketplace, SaaS product, or commerce platform that settles in stablecoins.
 PayRam handles the payment layer so your engineering stays on the product.
-Merchants/sellers under your platform each get a reference namespace.
+Your markup on each sub-merchant’s volume is your take rate.

 Best for: platform founders, marketplace builders, creator-economy products.